flanagan-lab/Snigra_behaviour/README.md

 The raw exports from BORIS in BORIS_data/ need to be read into R using the code in the R script called `Readin_data.R`.

+### Data notes

+3 courtship bouts were deleted from the chase data (but not the courtship data) because there was no active behaviour just chasing and surrounding (bouts 14, 16 and 18).

 ## Scripts

 The directory called R_scripts/ contains Fleur's R scripts used in the analysis.
 The functions of each of the scripts are as follows: